JuliaGeo/NetCDF.jl/docs/src/intermediate.md

 ## Getting information

 The `NetCDF.open` function returns an object of type `NcFile` which contains meta-Information about the file and associated variables.
-You can index the NcFile object `nc[varname]` to retrieve and NcVar object and retrieve information about it.
+You can index the NcFile object `nc[varname]` to retrieve an NcVar object and retrieve information about it.
 You can run `names(nc)` to get a list of available variables.

 Most of the following functions of the medium-level interface will use either an `NcFile` or an `NcVar` object as their first argument.